study-ORCATech-cloud/learn-and-earn-fork/docs/technical-operational/performance-optimization.md

 ## Overview

-The ORCATech Learning Platform is designed with performance in mind, utilizing modern React patterns, Vite's optimizations, and efficient bundling strategies.
+The LabDojo Learning Platform is designed with performance in mind, utilizing modern React patterns, Vite's optimizations, and efficient bundling strategies.
 This guide helps maintain and improve performance across all aspects of the application.

 ### Performance Goals